 2. In the bowl of an electric mixer, beat butter and sugar until light and fluffy.
 Add egg and vanilla, beat to combine.

 3. In a medium bowl combine flour, baking powder and salt.
 With mixer on low, slowly add in your dry ingredients and mix just until combined.

-4. Add in 1 ½ tsp water to help the dough come together.
+4. Add in 1 ½ teaspoon water to help the dough come together.

 5. Scoop one level Tbs of dough into each mold pressing down flat with your fingers.
 Do not overfill!

 6. Bake 10 minutes or until just golden and set.
 Remove to a cooling rack and cool completely.